David Zayas: Early life

-Zayas was born in New York, brought to Puerto Rico as a baby, and came back to The Bronx, New York right before school.
-He spent the early years around Hunts Point area, then moved to the Sound View Section for Highschool.
+Zayas was born in Ponce, Puerto Rico, and raised in The Bronx, New York.

 Career

 Zayas joined the United States Air Force at age 19 and was a police officer with the New York City Police Department for almost 15 years.
 His experience as a police officer allowed him to develop as a character actor, leading to a series of acting jobs on television and film, mainly playing law enforcement officers, but playing characters on the other side of the law, as well, such as Enrique Morales on HBO's long-running prison-drama Oz.
-Zayas was a main cast member of Dexter for all of its eight seasons.
+Zayas was a main cast member of Dexter for all of its eight seasons and its spinoff series Dexter: Resurrection.

 Zayas has been a member of the LAByrinth Theater Company since 1992, a New York City-based traveling actors group.
 He branched out into television and film projects, and has diversified with guest roles in such popular television series such as New York Undercover, Person of Interest, FBI (playing Mexican drug lord Antonio Vargas), and NYPD Blue.
 At LAByrinth, he met his future wife, actress Liza Colón.